mizukika/discord-theme/README.md

 A sleek Discord theme designed for **Hyprland**, featuring transparent backgrounds, smooth blur effects, and Discord's signature purple accent colors.
 This theme delivers a modern, immersive aesthetic with excellent readability and subtle animations, tailored for **Hyprland**-powered setups.

+> Note: This theme is only compatible with Hyprland.
+It will not work on Windows or any other compositor.

 ## Features

 - **Transparent backgrounds**: Seamlessly integrates with **Hyprland**’s compositor for stunning transparency and blur effects.